Ethical Approval for Veterinary Research Projects

 Although there is a generic consent form for clinical procedures at the Small Animal Hospital, Weipers Centre and Farm Animal unit, which obtains consent for spare samples to be retained, any collection of non-invasive samples that are in addition to those needed for planned clinical purposes, would require a separate consent form eg. clipped hair, free catch urine.
 A client information sheet briefly detailing the project and explaining the need for sample collection should accompany or be part of the consent form.
 The committee can provide examples of these if necessary.

-For collaborative projects with other centres where the other centre is the lead PI group, ethical approval should still be submitted to ensure that samples provided from Glasgow are collected appropriately, although approval from the main centre may suffice in certain cases.
-For collaborations where Glasgow is the main PI group, additional ethical approval should be sought at the other institutions involved, as well as at Glasgow.
+For collaborative projects with other centres where the other centre is the lead PI group, a copy of the ethical approval should be submitted to the Chair (Jo Morris) to ensure that samples provided from Glasgow are collected appropriately.
+Approval from the main centre will suffice in most cases.
+For collaborations where Glasgow is the main PI group, additional ethical approval may need to be sought at the other institutions involved, as well as at Glasgow, depending on the local Ethics committee.

 Animal Test Certificates (ATC)